Introduction

 Escalating the Matter Professionally

-• Issue a formal letter of demand referencing inspection reports.
+- Issue a formal letter of demand referencing your third-party inspection reports.

-• If ignored, consult a quantity surveyor or construction lawyer to review your legal rights.
+- If ignored, consult a quantity surveyor or construction lawyer to review your legal rights under Malaysian law.

-• Use third-party reports as admissible proof in tribunal or court proceedings.
+- Use third-party reports as admissible, objective proof in tribunal or court proceedings.

 Vetting and Choosing the Right Contractor

-• Check for CIDB registration, client reviews, and completed projects.
+- Check for active CIDB registration, client reviews, and completed projects.

-• Ask for references and verify workmanship quality.
+- Ask for references and verify workmanship quality against established standards.

 Structuring a Legally Sound Renovation Contract